commercialhaskell/stack/doc/developing_on_windows.md

 ## Pacman packages to install for common Haskell packages ##

-The following lists Pacman packages known to allow the installation of some common Haskell packages on Windows.
+The following lists MSYS2 packages known to allow the installation of some common Haskell packages on Windows.
 Feel free to submit additional entries via a pull request.